 Thomas Kosten, M.D., is Waggoner Professor of Psychiatry and Neuroscience at Baylor College of Medicine and a former Professor and Chief of Psychiatry at Yale University and at the Veterans Administration (VA) Hospital in Connecticut.
 Dr. Kosten is also Research Director of the VA National Substance Use Disorders Quality Enhancement Research Initiative (QUERI) based at the Houston VA and the founder of the Division of Substance Abuse at Baylor, where he directs their NIH Medications Development Center for Substance Abuse.
 Dr. Kosten has been supported by a Research Scientist Award from the NIH since 1987 and has served on national and international review groups for medications development in substance abuse.
 Dr. Kosten is the founding Vice Chair for Added Qualifications in Addiction Psychiatry of the American Board of Psychiatry and Neurology.
-He is a Distinguished Fellow in the American Psychiatry, and President of the College on Problems of Drug Dependence.
-He has several major awards for clinical research, and is Editor of two major Journals in substance abuse and has been on the American Journal of Psychiatry board.
+He is a Distinguished Fellow in the American Psychiatric Association and fellow of the American College of Neuropsychopharmocology, Past President of the American Academy of Addiction Psychiatry, and

+President of the College on Problems of Drug Dependence.
+He has several major awards for clinical research, and is editor of two major journals in substance abuse and has been on the American Journal of Psychiatry board.
 His recent work includes serving on the National Academy of Sciences' Institute of Medicine committee on vaccines for substance abuse.
 From his studies in substance dependence, post-traumatic stress disorder, and neuroimaging, he has published over 450 papers, books, and reviews.
 His neuroimaging research includes detecting and treating cocaine-induced cerebral perfusion defects, and using functional MRI to predict pharmacotherapy outcome.
 He has been involved in clinical trials involving such products as a vaccine to treat cocaine addiction, immunotherapy for hallucinogens, buprenorphine for opioid dependence, disulfiram for cocaine dependence, vasodilators for cocaine-induced cerebral perfusion defects, and combing medications with contingency management for opioid and cocaine dependence.